 She also takes instructions from local authorities to advise on disputes over ordinary residence and will draft submissions for determination by the Secretary of State.
 Lucinda has advised and represented local authorities in applications for judicial review.

 Lucinda draws on her expertise in representing Family law clients with mental health difficulties (or who lack capacity and require the assistance of the Official Solicitor), children through their guardians and professional social work clients.
 A firm grasp of Civil procedure built during her early years in practice has prepared her well for navigating the rules, guidance and legislation to be applied in the Court of Protection in both England and Wales.

 Keen to promote awareness of the legal and practical framework in the Court of Protection, Lucinda often delivers training to legal professionals, best interests assessors and social workers, and will respond readily to requests for seminars and workshops for practitioners hoping to expand their knowledge of this area.

-Lucinda is also an accredited mediator and is a member of the panel for ‘Mediation in the Court of Protection,’ a nationwide pilot scheme to evaluate the impact of mediation on Court of Protection proceedings.
-More details are available here.
+Lucinda is also an accredited mediator and is a member of the panel for ‘Mediation in the Court of Protection,’ a More details are available here.